MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Fixed an issue where icons in the Start menu were scaled correctly in Kiosk mode.
 - Fixed an issue due to HTTP caching interfering with kiosk mode targeted to AAD groups.
 - Fixed an issue where users were unable to use the Pair button after enabling Developer mode with provisioning packages unless they disabled and re-enabled Developer mode.

+## Windows Holographic, version 1903 - November 2020 Update
+Build 18362.1084
+This monthly quality update doesn't contain any notable changes, we encourage you to try out our latest Windows Holographic, version 20H2 which is a feature release build.

 ## Windows Holographic, version 2004 - October 2020 Update
 - Build 19041.1124